It’s Selling Season, Are You Ready?

 How To Maximize Selling Season

-Because many buyers prefer to move in the spring or summer, the market starts to heat up as early as February.
-Families with children are eager to buy so they can move during summer vacation before the new school year begins.
-The market slows down in late summer before picking up again in the fall.
+The market starts to heat up in February because lots of buyers prefer to move in the spring and summer.
+Families with school-age children like to buy and move during summer vacation, allowing them to enter their new homes before the school year begins.
+In the late summer, the market starts to slow down.
 And November and December are traditionally slow, although some astute buyers look for bargains during this period.
 While a time of year may work more in your favor for a quick sale, with the right REALTOR® anytime can be selling season.

 Spring Selling Tips

 - Whip your yard into shape.
-When selling in the spring, you must get your yard in shape as quickly as possible.
-Clear winter yard debris, and get frost-resistant plants that won’t be affected if a late cold spell hits.
+When selling in the spring, you must get your yard in shape.
+Clear debris from winter out of your yard, and get frost-resistant plants that won’t be hit too hard by a late cold spell.
 Or, invest in flowers for a touch of color and whimsy that will catch people’s eyes.

 - Do some spring cleaning.
-It’s natural to want to spruce up your space in the spring, so get organized, pare down, and donate.
+Wanting to spruce up your space in the spring comes naturally, so get organized, pare down, and donate.
 Remove clutter and stage your home.
-A sparkling home will impress buyers and make your home more appealing.
+A sparkling house will impress buyers and make your home more appealing.

 - Box up your winter wardrobe.
-Bulky winter clothes take up lots of space, so move them out as you de-clutter your closets.
-You’ll impress buyers with all that space.
+Winter clothes that are bulky can take up lots of space; if you move them out as you de-clutter your closets, buyers will be impressed with all that space.

 - Spruce up the entryway.
 Pick up a new doormat if yours is covered with winter grime.
 A clean, pretty doorway will help set the tone for the entire showing.